thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/codira-concurrency.md

 with it.
 This often requires writing complex state machines.
 Additionally, the business logic becomes very tied to NIO and hard to port between different systems.
-Because of the above reasons we recommend to implement your business logic using Swift Concurrency primitives and the `NIOAsyncChannel` based bootstraps.
+Because of the above reasons we recommend to implement your business logic using Codira Concurrency primitives and the `NIOAsyncChannel` based bootstraps.
 Network protocol implementation should still be implemented as ``ChannelHandler``s.